EMIT — End MAss Incarceration Together is a statewide working group of the Unitarian Universalist Mass Action Network.

 There are many spokes in the wheel of justice to big hairy goal of reforming our state’s judicial and corrections systems.
 Here are the many spokes on the wheel of justice.

-- Allow terminally ill incarcerated people to be treated at nursing homes instead of state prisons and jails.
+- Encourage and insist that the Parole Board and DOC [Department of Corrections] llow terminally ill incarcerated people to be treated at nursing homes instead of state prisons and jails, per the reform bill of 2018.

 - Treat addiction as a health problem, not as a crime.
 Provide treatment instead of incarceration.

-- Offer pre-trial alternatives to qualified non-violent offenders, instead of incarcerating a person between their arrest and trial.
+- Reform the Commonwealth’s bail system to avoid penalizing people because of poverty.
+Offer pre-trial alternatives to qualified non-violent offenders, instead of incarcerating a person between their arrest and trial.
 Some 5,000 individuals among the Commonwealth’s 22,000 inmates are incarcerated without having been convicted of any crime.
+Many do not have the means to make even a small amount of bail.

-- Reform the state’s probation/parole practices, procedures and policies to end the punitive attitude in place since 2010 when a former offender murdered a Woburn police officer.
-Ensure that the racial makeup of parole and probation officials reflect the people whom they serve.
+- Reform the state’s probation/parole practices, procedures and policies to end the punitive attitude in place since 2010 when a former offender murdered a Woburn police officer while on probation.
+Ensure that the racial makeup of parole and probation officials reflect the people whom they serve, and that several parole board members have a background in psychology and social work.

 - Raise awareness of institutional racism as a root cause of mass incarceration.

-- Acknowledge the lack of economic opportunity in many communities that may have led to turning to an illegal economy.
+- Acknowledge the lack of economic opportunity in many communities that may have led to people to resort to an illegal economy.

 - Use drug courts and other alternatives to incarceration.